-In addition to the new programming capacity in the 2020 RTIP, sponsors have the opportunity to update existing project funding plans and schedules.
-To meet the CTC deadline, the Bay Area County Transportation Agencies (CTAs) must submit their final project nominations to MTC in early November.
+The 2024 RTIP provides about \$214 million in new programming capacity to the nine-county MTC region.
+In addition to the new programming capacity in the 2024 RTIP, sponsors have the opportunity to update existing project funding plans and schedules.
+To meet the CTC deadline, the Bay Area County Transportation Agencies (CTAs) must submit their final project nominations to MTC by November 1, 2023.
 Staff will evaluate all submitted project nominations for compliance with the policies and procedures.
-This Committee will review the project listing on December 11, 2019.
-The Commission is scheduled to consider adoption of the final 2020 RTIP at its December 18, 2019 meeting, via an amendment to this resolution.
-The 2020 guidance includes the latest updates to the CTC STIP Guidelines adopted on August 14, 2019 (see Attachment 1).

-Staff met with the region's CTAs to solicit input on the proposed policies and procedures.
+This Committee will review the project listing on December 13, 2023, and the Commission will consider adoption of the final 2024 RTIP at its December 20, 2023 meeting via an amendment to this resolution.
+The 2024 guidance includes the latest updates to the CTC STIP Guidelines adopted on August 16, 2023 (see Attachment 1).
+Staff met with the region's CTAs in July to solicit input on the proposed policies and procedures.

-Staff recommends minor changes in the 2020 RTIP Policies and Procedures.
+Staff recommends minor changes to the 2022 RTIP Policies and Procedures for the 2024 RTIP.
 A full summary of the proposed changes to the regional guidance is included in Attachment 2.